Find Affordable College Courses

 Virginia Beach, VA

-Regent University landed the #10 spot in the 2023 rankings for the most popular master’s degree journalism programs.
+Regent University did quite well in this year’s ranking of the most popular places for journalism students to get a master’s degree.
+It came in at #10 on the list.
 Located in the large city of Virginia Beach, Regent is a private not-for-profit school with a fairly large student population.

 Women make up 86% of the journalism majors at the school.